The full paper is available here. We'll also be presenting this work at the DMLR Workshop at ICLR 2024 on Saturday, May 11th!

 We address this drawback of GNNs by studying their scaling behavior.
 Specifically, we analyze message-passing networks, graph Transformers, and hybrid architectures on the largest public collection of 2D molecular graphs.
 For the first time, we observe that GNNs benefit tremendously from the increasing width, number of molecules, number of labels, and diversity in the pretraining datasets.

-We're excited to introduce MolGPS, a 1B parameter model for various molecular property prediction tasks.
+We're excited to introduce MolGPS, a 3B parameter model for various molecular property prediction tasks.
 We hope that this work will pave the way for an era where foundational GNNs drive pharmaceutical drug discovery.
+Not only does the model's performance scale with parameters, but it also benefits tremendously from integrating high-level phenomics data to the mix.

 Model Details and Performance